AFIT-R/afit-r.github.io/forecasting_class/LOGM630.md

 ### Case Study Evaluations {#eval}

 Throughout the term you will progressively complete all three case studies.
 You will submit your case study progress two times during the term for progress evaluations.
 These progress checks will provide you direction for final completion.
-Further guidance regarding expectations for each case study evaluation will be provided in class.
+[Grading rubric](LOGM630_deliverables).

 ### Group Presentation {#pres}